QiuJohnny26/2D-3D-Shapes-Computing/README.md

 figures then computes their areas and volumes if possible.
 Elements in your vectors are made of objects of each class that can be instantiated.

+Main Purpose of this Project was to understand the concept of Virtualization/Polymorphism/Inheritance with Classes in C++

 To run it
 1.Download Zip
 2. cd to the file